marpies/vk-ane/README.md

 The ANE has been written by [Marcel Piestansky](https://twitter.com/marpies) and is distributed under [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Changelog

+#### August 16, 2016 (v1.0.5)

+* UPDATED iOS SDK to v1.4.4
+* FIXED bug causing out-of-range array access if there are multiple token callbacks and one of them is removed when they are triggered

 #### July 18, 2016